EpicCash/documentation/docs/integrations/index.md

 ---

 ### Transaction Slates
 To exchange the EPIC coins, users must exchange transaction slates in one form or another.
 A transaction slate is a blob containing the necessary data to be included at each step of the transaction building process.
-Different transaction methods are basically different methods of exchanging slates to improve end-user's experience.
+Different transaction methods are basically different methods of exchanging slates to improve the end-user's experience.

 !!! abstract "Explaining Transaction Slates"
-    Imagine you want to give to your friend collection of 2 precious gold coins.
-In order to make that transaction legit for the IRS, you are asked to write down some details, and they gave you a template for it:
+    Imagine you want to give someone a collection of two precious gold coins.
+In order to make that transaction legit for the accounting purposes, you document some details, such as:

     === ":material-file-star: Transaction Slate Template"
         ```toml